buraktamturk/upload-controller-factory/README.md

   var UploadControllerFactory = require('uploadcontroller');

   var UploadController = UploadControllerFactory({

+    // specify a built in upload method,
+    upload: UploadControllerFactory.XHR({
       xhrUrl: 'http://localhost/upload.php?filename=$file', // you can use $file to put file name to the URL
       xhrAsFormData: true, // if true, it sends the file as multipart data.
 Otherwise the whole file is sent as a body with correct mime type
       xhrFormDataFileKey: 'file', // if xhrAsFormData true,

       xhrMethod: 'POST', // default
       xhrHeaders: {}, // extra headers to be sent
       xhrCallback: function(xhr) { }, // XHR hook before sending data
+    })

+    // or a customized one
     upload: function(name, blob, contentType, abort, progress) {
       // Disables XHR and enables custom uploading backend.
       // Function must return a promise that will resolve with a javascript object.